 It’s A Necessity, Not A Choice

 Whether you use social media to strike a dialogue with your consumers or not, consumers are going to talk about your brand unabashedly.
 Therefore, it makes much more sense to communicate with them and gauge their needs and queries.
 Nowadays, silence on any subject on social media is taken in a bad light, especially, when you are liable to answer.
 Hence, providing social media customer service is not an option anymore it’s a need and a critical business strategy.

 ‘Amazon Help’ on Twitter is a great example of social media customer service done right.
 They have a Twitter handle called ‘Amazon Help’ which acts as a live complaint redressal system on Twitter.
 Consumers find it incredibly convenient to write a Facebook post or tweet instead of going to the website to register and write a complaint/query or write an elaborate mail for the same.

 A Gold Mine Of Data And Consumer Behavior Patterns

-By data, we don’t mean extracting it the Facebook way but a deliberate observation of consumer demands, frequent queries and complaints can give you insights about your product/service pain points, consumer needs and demands and a general feedback about your product/service.
+By data, we don’t mean extracting it the Facebook way but a deliberate observation of consumer demands, frequent queries and complaints can give you insights about your product/service pain points, consumer needs, and demands and general feedback about your product/service.
 By keeping a track of these patterns, you can mine deep insights which could be used further to improvise your product and consumer service.

-There are many FMCG brands who conduct insight mining just to study the trends for their future references.
-Imagine having a real-time data from so many consumers with little cost and moderation!
+There are many FMCG brands that conduct insight mining just to study the trends for their future references.
+Imagine having real-time data from so many consumers with little cost and moderation!
 Taking insights from online consumer behavior is going to be incredibly important as it’ll help you to get an insider view of your consumer’s preferences.

 It’s More Than Answering Complaints & Queries